bluesillybeard/Pinc2/readme.md

 - Would it be worth setting up header injection?
     - this is where pinc includes a user-defined header as part of its compilation process, rather than having a million separate defines that need to be managed.
     - SDL does something like this actually, but only for new platforms and not on a project-per-project basis.
-- implement SDL2 backend
+- implement SDL2 & raw opengl backend
-- implement OpenGL 2.1 backend
+    - add tests as things are implemented
 - finish pinc graphics header
     - Just base it off the original one.
+    - One change to make: move the texture sampling properties from the uniform definition to the pipeline definition
-- implement pinc's graphics api
+- implement opengl 2.1 backend
 - Celebrate! we've made it back to where we left off in the original Zig version of Pinc.
+    - And in fact, with some new things that the original prototype-like thing did not have

+## Implemented platforms
+- Posix / Unix

 ## Implemented windowing backends
 - SDL2